 For some reason, it only seems fair that people don’t have to talk when they’re in trouble with the law.
 Whether they’re facing an inquisitive police officer or sitting in a courtroom, they shouldn’t have to say something that could lead to a conviction.
 But it can be tough to put a finger on what, exactly, it is that makes the Fifth Amendment privilege against forced self-incrimination a good idea.

-(For further information on this topic, see Your Fifth Amendment Privilege Against Self-Incrimination and When and How to Invoke Your Right to Silence.)
+(For further information on this topic, see Your Fifth Amendment Privilege Against Self-Incrimination and Invoking Your Right to Remain Silent.)

 Courts have explained that the privilege of silence is designed to avoid the “cruel trilemma” of perjury, contempt, and self-incrimination.
 In other words, someone who might have committed a crime and who is forced to answer questions about the conduct in question has to choose between: